-These are part of a motivated co-op known as Kasangal Farmer's Cooperative and they get credit -- for the first time ever -- of producing a specialty-grade natural-processed coffee in East Uganda.
+These are part of a motivated co-op known as Kyagalanyi Farmer's Cooperative and they get credit for producing a small lot of specialty-grade natural-processed coffee in East Uganda.
 And it is amazing!
-They are growing the Kenya varietals of SL-14 and SL-28 at 6000-7000 feet altitude.
+They are growing the Kenya varietals of SL-14 and SL-28 at 6000 feet altitude.
 Their modern processing mill, paired with a floating tank, raised drying bed, careful sorting, and attention to moisture content has all paid off.
 A pound of roasted beans only has a dozen quakers in it.

 First cracks are a little later then you might be expecting, and in the lightest roasts, just barely out of first cracks, it reminds us of a Yemen.
 It has a malty, bread-like undertone with chocolate and fruit.
 Fascinatingly good.
 Almost a creamy banana undertone in there.
+We didn't get to carry a Yemen coffee this year, so this is a fantastic substitute at a fraction of the price.
 Take it another 30 seconds and it reminds us of a natural Ethiopia.
 Plum, cocoa, and strawberry flavors, crisp and clean and sweeter, still malty/bread-like flavors.
 Another 30 seconds and you are losing some of fruit, but it is still has some sweetness --- malty, chocolatey.
 One of the easiest-to-roast naturals we've had come through in awhile because it tastes great at all of those ending points.

 Since Uganda isn't known for high quality natural processed coffee, this is a bargain.